threnjen/threnjen.github.io/_posts/2021-04-27-i_made_a_model_how_do_i_use_it_-_beginning_data_science_part_1.markdown

 model.score(X_test, test_predictions)
 ```

 When predicting values (like house prices), you can check Mean Absolute Error.
-This is the average of all of the errors of prediction minus actual, whether they are in a positive or negative direction.
+This is the average of the summed differences of prediction minus actual, whether they are in a positive or negative direction.
 Once again, be sure to use your unscaled/untransformed targets if you need to, in order to get the max information out of this error.
 ```
 mae = round(mean_absolute_error(y_test, test_predictions), 2)
 mae
 ```

 You can also use RMSE, which is the Root Mean Squared Error.
 This one is a better metric to penalize BIG errors, meaning small errors in prediction score better than big errors in prediction.
+This takes each difference of prediction minus actual and squares it, sums all of those squares, then takes the square root of the sum.
 ```
 rmse = round(np.sqrt(mean_squared_error(y_test, test_predictions)), 2)
 rmse